 Design, Size, and Everyday Usability

-The Seven Pro keeps things compact, with a matte and gloss black finish that doesn’t scream for attention.
-The untethered version is especially discreet, measuring around 300mm x 180mm x 90mm.
+The Seven Pro keeps things compact, with a black finish that doesn’t scream for attention.
+The unit measures 300mm x 180mm x 90mm, housed in an IK10-rated impact-resistant enclosure.

-The modular push-fit design makes installation and servicing less of a hassle.
-If you want a charger that’s easy to live with, that counts for something.
+If you want a charger that’s easy to live with, that compact footprint counts for something.

 Smart Features, App Control, and Tariff Support

 This charger is all about remote control and energy-aware charging.
-With built-in Wi-Fi and Bluetooth connectivity, the Seven Pro offers seamless app integration and remote management, letting you control your charger from anywhere using a smartphone app.
-The app interface is intuitive and easy to navigate, making it simple to schedule sessions, monitor energy usage, and manage charging.
-The user app is designed for everyday control, while the installer app is used for backend configuration during setup or troubleshooting, such as when changing broadband providers or relocating the charger.
-Smart functionality allows for full app control, including scheduling, energy monitoring, and firmware updates.
-Wi-Fi and Bluetooth come as standard, with an optional 4G module available for areas with weak Wi-Fi signals.
+With built-in Wi-Fi and Bluetooth connectivity, the Seven Pro offers app integration and remote management, letting you control your charger from anywhere using a smartphone app.
+You can schedule sessions, monitor energy usage, and manage charging from your phone, with firmware updates handled over the air.
+Wi-Fi and Bluetooth come as standard, with optional 4G connectivity available for areas with weak Wi-Fi signals.

-It aims to support tariff-led charging through the VCHRGD Home app and compatible third-party platforms.
+It supports tariff-led charging through the app and compatible third-party platforms.
 If you’re already on a smart tariff or thinking about it, that’s a plus.

 Schedule Charging and Smart Scheduling Tools

-You can set charging times to hit cheaper off-peak windows, aligning your charging schedule with EV tariffs to maximise savings.
-Charge scheduling is a key feature, enabling users to program and optimize charging times for cost savings.
+You can set charging times to hit cheaper off-peak windows, aligning your charging schedule with EV tariffs to cut costs.
 Smart scheduling means you don’t have to micromanage, just set it up and let the charger handle the rest.

 Tariff Compatibility With UK Off-Peak Plans